amine466/Budget-App-Project/README.md

 # 🐍 Scientific Computing with Python - FreeCodeCamp

-This repository contains my solutions for the **Scientific Computing with Python** certification on [FreeCodeCamp](https://www.freecodecamp.org/).
+This repository contains my solutions for the **Scientific Computing with Python** certification projects on [FreeCodeCamp](https://www.freecodecamp.org/).

 ## 📂 **Projects Included**